rscode999/cnet/README.md

 Ensure you have the line `#include "cnet/network.cpp"` at the top of the file containing the `int main()` function.
 For best results, ensure your file with `main()` is in the cloned repo's top-level directory.

-To create a network, use the CNet namespace, then create a new Network object:
+To create a network, use the CNet namespace,* then create a new Network object:
 ```
 using namespace CNet;
 Network net = Network();
 ```
+*If you don't use the CNet namespace, prefix all CNet objects with `CNet::`.

 The network will have no layers, loss calculator, or optimizer.
 These must be added to the network.

 To add a layer to the network:
 ```